Vinyl Record Grading Guide with Pictures

 Any reputable dealer would clean the record (below) which would leave this grade looking almost perfcet.

-G – Good, this grade means well worn, the record will still play but with noticeable noise and clicks, only worth buying if you have a cheap set up and love 'crackle & pop'.
+G – Good, this grade means well used, the record will still play but with noticeable noise and clicks, only worth buying if you have a cheap set up and love 'crackle & pop'.

 MINT – This means the jacket (sleeve) and any other inserts are in New condition.
 However even brand new sleeves could have the smallest dint or blemish.
+(This sleeve from 1982 is pristine but I would still only grade NM, as its debatable if a Mint sleeve exists?)

 G – Good covers are only suitable if you don’t care about the sleeve, this will be damaged badly in all manor of abuse, maybe ok for something very rare!